Is it time for a website refresh?

 Web accessibility ensures that your website is usable for all visitors, including those with disabilities, impairments, and limitations.
 Title III of the Americans with Disabilities Act (ADA) requires that all public areas be ADA-compliant, including your website.

-Unsure about your website accessibility?
+Unsure about your website accessibility and compliance?
 Accessibility tester programs evaluate your website, flag accessibility issues, and provide feedback on any potential concerns found within your site.

 Is your website optimized for search engines?